replicatedhq/troubleshoot.sh/docs/source/preflight/node-checks.md

         outcomes:
           - fail:
               when: "< 1.16.0"
-              message: The application requires at Kubernetes 1.16.0 or later, and recommends 1.18.0.
+              message: The application requires at least Kubernetes 1.16.0, and recommends 1.18.0.
               uri: https://kubernetes.io
           - warn:
               when: "< 1.18.0"